What do I do if I am accused of sexual misconduct?

 - Georgetown police escort | call (202) 687-4343

 - General safety planning

-- A link to facilitate the respondent’s connection with University resources such as Counseling and Psychiatric Services (CAPS), the Deputy Title IX Coordinator, and the Office of Student Conduct
+- A link to facilitate a student’s connection with appropriate University resources including, but not limited to, Counseling and Psychiatric Service (CAPS), the Academic Resource Center (ARC), the Deputy Title IX Coordinator, and the Office of Student Conduct

 - A confidential resource or counselor.
-While the Process Navigator will treat information discreetly, it is important to understand that he or she is not a confidential resource like an attorney or a licensed counselor in Counseling and Psychiatric Services.
+While SOS will treat information discreetly (as defined by FERPA), it is important to understand that SOS is not a confidential resource like an attorney or a licensed counselor in Counseling and Psychiatric Service

 - An attorney or advocate